 Adjunct Professor Richard Muir (Criminal Procedure) is a senior member of the criminal defense bar in San Diego.

-Adjunct Professor Paul Spiegelman (Director, Clinical Skills Training Program) maintains an active criminal appellate practice handling primarily death penalty cases before the California Supreme Court.
+Adjunct Professor Paul Spiegelman (Director of Advocacy & ADR Programs) maintains an active criminal appellate practice handling primarily death penalty cases before the California Supreme Court.

 Adjunct Professor Larry Spong (Corporate & White Collar Crime) is an Assistant United States Attorney in the Southern District of California.